mattparkerls/leadscoring-autoconversion/README.md

 * LeadProcessSetting.object

 You must first configure these Custom Settings:

 ![alt text](https://github.com/mattparkerls/leadscoring-autoconversion/blob/master/images/settinglist.png)

 The values can be whatever you want, but Convert Score defaults to 85, MaxScore defaults to 100, and the ScoreField defaults to Lead.Score__c.

 Once the settings are configured you need to create some Score Rules

-Depending on your Trigger Handler Framework of choice, you can call either Lead Scoring & Autoconversion together or separately.
+Finally, depending on your Trigger Handler Framework of choice, you can call either Lead Scoring & Autoconversion together or separately.
 Simply instantiate the LeadProcess.cls class and call:
 ```java
 LeadProcess process = new LeadProcess();
 process.doScoring(newLeadmap,oldLeadmap);